-Effective in January and February 2024, Medici issued an aggregate of \$127.6 million of non-voting preference shares to investors, including \$0.5 million to the Company, and redeemed an aggregate of \$35.6 million of non-voting preference shares to investors, including \$Nil to the Company.
-In January 2024, Medici declared a dividend of \$18.4 million, all of which is payable to third-party investors.
-At December 31, 2023, \$75.0 million, representing the amount received from investors other than the Company prior to December 31, 2023, is included in other liabilities on the Company's consolidated balance sheet, and also included in cash flows provided by financing activities on the Company's consolidated statements of cash flows for the year ended December 31, 2023.
-The Company's noncontrolling economic ownership in Medici subsequent to these transactions was 11.4% effective February 1, 2024.
+Effective January 1, 2025, Fontana completed an equity capital raise of \$100.0 million, comprised of \$29.2 million from third-party investors and \$70.8 million from RenaissanceRe.
+In addition, RenaissanceRe sold an aggregate of \$100.0 million of its limited partner interest in Fontana to third-party investors and purchased an aggregate of \$72.0 million of limited partner interest in Fontana from third-party investors.
+At December 31, 2024, \$129.2 million, representing the net amount received from investors other than the Company prior to January 1, 2025, is included in other liabilities on the Company's consolidated balance sheet, and also included in cash flows provided by financing activities on the Company's consolidated statements of cash flows for the year ended December 31, 2024.
+The Company's noncontrolling economic ownership in Fontana subsequent to these transactions was 28.7%.